asantibanez/laravel-subscribable-notifications/README.md

 Once the `laravel-subscribable-notifications.php` config file is exported, make sure you define your `User` model and your `subscribable_notifications` (more on this below).
 Only the notifications you configure will be available for subscription.

 ### Usage

-Using Laravel notifications systems, you normally dispatch notifications using the `Notification` facade or via the `User` model `notify()` method when implementing the `Notifiable` trait.
+Using Laravel notifications system, you normally dispatch notifications using the `Notification` facade or via the `User` model `notify()` method when implementing the `Notifiable` trait.

 ```php